Prince5407/Drum-kit/README.md

 # Drum-kit
-Made Drum-kit to plays different drum instrument using HTML,CSS and JAVA-SCRIPT
+Made Drum-kit to play different drum instruments using HTML,CSS and JAVA-SCRIPT